 In the Jewish tradition, at Passover we praise the triumph of life over death, and we are asked to first taste the bitterness of any experience so that we may later appreciate its sweetness.
 Many Asian cultures celebrate their new year in the springtime.
 In Thailand you find Songkran, the infamous water festival that symbolizes the washing away of the previous year’s baggage (and has become an opportunity for mammoth water fights in the streets!).
 Later in the season, around May 1, falls Beltane (also called May Day).
 Originally a Celtic festival of fire, praising the fertility of all things, Beltane is the traditional time for celebrations, marriage in particular, as well as a time for planting and caring for crops.
 All point back to spring’s irresistible invitation to begin again.

 Harness the power of this season as it supports you in the taking up of new, life-affirming habits: join a gym, commit to a regular meditation or yoga practice, or cut out white sugar from your diet.
 Now’s the time to bring forth, through dedicated, focused action, all your heart’s desires.

 “Dare to dream big.
 Delve into your heart and bypass your mind.”

 Dare to dream big.
 Delve into your heart and bypass your mind.
 You’ll know you’re doing that when you start to feel excited, passionate, in love with your vision for your life.
 A flower doesn’t stop herself from blossoming because she fears that she’ll be too beautiful, colorful, or fragrant!

-- Excerpt from The Way of the Happy Woman: Living the Best Year of Your Life by Sara Avant Stover
+This is an excerpt from Sara’s first book The Way of the Happy Woman: Living the Best Year of Your Life